Better Than Bonds? 3 Defensive Stocks to Consider When Volatility Picks Up

 Manulife Financial

-Finally, we come to another one of my favourite defensive picks right now – Manulife Financial (TSX:MFC).
+Finally, we come to another one of my favorite defensive picks right now – Manulife Financial (TSX:MFC).

 This is a company that’s been steadily executing, posting repeated earnings beats outside a single soft quarter.
 Indeed, the past year has seen robust revenue and earnings growth drive solid cash flow growth expectations, driven by robust margins.
 With nearly one dollar of earnings per share expected in early 2026, I think this is a stock that could be on a trajectory of rising profitability that is not fully reflected in the share price.